thelfer/tfel/docs/web/singlecrystal.md

 Of course, the name `ss` (for slips systems) can be changed by the user to match his/her own conventions.

-### Access to normals to the slip planes, slip directions and orientation tensors
+### Access to normals to the slip planes, slip directions and orientation tensors, climb tensors

 The previous data structure has the following public members: